Abdul Razak Abdul Kadir: Political career

-Dato Razak was appointed as the Deputy Minister of Defense on 7 June 2022.
+Dato Razak was appointed as the Deputy Minister of Defense during the 2022 cabinet reshuffle on 7 June.
 On 5 July of that same year, Chinese Ambassador Yu Hong met with him, and was congratulated by Ambassador Yu on his new position.
 She would then go on to praise the successes of the two countries' relations.
 On 3 February 2023, State Defense Minister Toshiro Ino met with him, and witnessed the signing of a Memorandum of Cooperation between the Ministry of Defense of Japan and the Ministry of Defence of Brunei Darussalam on Defense Cooperation and Exchanges.
 His time as deputy minister was short lived as his appointment was terminated alongside his position being abolished by the command of Sultan Hassanal Bolkiah on 27 February 2023.

+Diplomatic career

+As the new Brunei ambassador to Indonesia, Sultan Hassanal Bolkiah presented the credentials to Dato Razak at the Istana Nurul Iman on 17 February 2024.
+On 8 August, he along with 9 other ambassadors presented the credentials to President Joko Widodo in a ceremony at the Istana Merdeka, Jakarta.
+During an interview, he expressed his commitment to continue to improve diplomatic relations between Indonesia and Brunei which includes defence, people-to-people exchanges, trade, and labour.

 Personal life

-Abdul Razak has a son and two children from his marriage to Datin Hajah Maimunah binti Haji Bakar.
+Abdul Razak has a son and two daughters from his marriage to Datin Hajah Maimunah binti Haji Bakar.
 He likes to travel and play golf.

 Honours

-The PJG was given to Dato Razak in appreciation of his unwavering dedication and exceptional efforts to boost the defense relations and professional cooperation between the RBLF and the Singapore Army.
-Abdul Razak also given the following honours;
+The PJG was given to Dato Razak in appreciation of his unwavering dedication and exceptional efforts to boost the defence relations and professional cooperation between the RBLF and the Singapore Army.
+Abdul Razak also given the following honours: